feetstv/Smoltalk/README.md

 # Roadmap

-- Future versions should make more robust use of Swift's generics system.
-This would likely induce breaking changes.
+- Future versions should make more robust use of Swift's generics system, if possible
 - Implementing the "missing" features below

 ## "Missing" features